-Usual way to run program under Administrator privileges via menu Run as Administrator in Explorer or on desktop shortcut.
+The usual way to run program under Administrator privileges is via menu Run as Administrator.

 In order to run program as Administrator from batch file you have an option to use

 /user:... takes account name and Administrator account name is

 a subject of localization so it depends on Windows edition...

 --action=runas option you can start program with

 e that is used to invoke